ActionPL/duckstation_openbios_savestates/SLUS-00002/README.md

 **Description:**

-Starts at team selection screen in "HEAD TO HEAD" mode.
+Starts at title screen with "PRESS START!" option highlighted.